CsabaDu/CsabaDu.DynamicTestData/_NUnit/README.md

   - The generic `TestData` record of `CsabaDu.DynamicTestData` framework and its derived types (`TestDataReturns`, `TestDataThrows`) which support up to nine arguments (`T1` to `T9`) are used for `TestCaseData` instances creation at runtime.

 3. **`TestCaseData` Features Support**:
-  - `TestCaseData` properties are supported in particular:
+  - `TestCaseData` properties which are supported in particular:
     - `Description`,
     - `TestName`,
     - `ExpectedResult` (when `struct` type).

-3. **`DynamicTestCaseDataSource` Abstract Class**:
-  - Provides methods (`TestDataToTestCaseData`, `TestDataReturnsToTestCaseData`, `TestDataThrowsToTestCaseData`) to convert test data into `TestCaseData` of NUnit for data-driven test methods.
-  - Sets the `Description` and can set the `TestName` properties of the generated `TestCaseData` instances with the respective `TestData` property values.
-  - These methods use the `ArgsCode` enum of `CsabaDu.DynamicTestData` to determine if TestcaseData instances shall consist of `TestData` record instances or their properties.

 4. **`Struct` Support**:
   - The `TestDataReturnsToTestCaseData` methods are designed for creating test cases that expect returning a struct (value type).
 It ensures that the expected result is a struct and sets the `ExpectedResult` property of the `TestCaseData` instances.